rickwysocki/hugo-site/content/_index.md

 I'm always happy to chat, so if any of the above is interesting to you, don't hesitate to reach out!

-{{< class class="alert alert-primary" >}}Please note that this site is under construction.
+Please note that this site is under construction.
 I'm moving a lot of content from different places, including blog posts, teaching materials, and professional documents.
 There will almost certainly be a few mistakes across the site for a bit.
-More will be available soon!{{< /class >}}
+More will be available soon!